alpyen/Overgrowth-Scripting-Helper/README.md

   - NetFX 4
 - How to download and install
 - How to develop
-  - plugins folder needs to be set writable if you don't want to start VS as admin (or use a portable n++ installation and adjust the build/copy paths)
+  - autoComplete & plugins folder needs to be set writable if you don't want to start VS as admin (or use a portable n++ installation and adjust the build/copy paths). this is done to automatically move the angelscript.xml (calltips) and the database.xml into the notepad++ directory. the dll is moved by the targets file in the PluginInfrastructure/DllExport folder.
+Make sure that you ran AsDocs2XML and generated these files before you try to run the plugin.
   - debug of AsDocs2XML has the corrected docs for Overgrowth 1.4 passed as arguments
   - Docs in Overgrowth 1.4 lists push_back and size as functions, but they are methods from arrays.
   - Docs in Overgrowth 1.4 list vec4 mix as a method of vec4 but it is a function.
 The docs altogether are badly formatted.
 Pay close attention when you want to correct them for AsDocs2XML to parse.